Raphael40/Java-Course/05_project/03_Main-class.md

     System.out.println("Enter the year of the movie:");
     int year = movieScanner.nextInt();
     movieScanner.nextLine(); // consume newline character
 }

+private static void addMovie(Movie movie) {

+}
 ```

 Note that after we use `nextInt()` and `nextDouble()` we have to consume the newline character.
 Thats because they leave a string in the input that is automatically consumed by the next `nextLine()` call which can cause errors.
 Read more [here](https://www.freecodecamp.org/news/java-scanner-nextline-call-gets-skipped-solved/).

-Now we create a new instance of movie, passing in the values:
+Now we return a new instance of movie, passing in the values:

 ```
-private static void addMovie() {
+private static Movie enterMovieDetails() {
     System.out.println("Enter the title of the movie:");
     String title = movieScanner.nextLine();
     System.out.println("Enter the director of the movie:");